 - Select the option for Migrate to: Shared Mailbox.
 This will be found under either Destination: Exchange Server 2007+ or Destination: Microsoft Office 365, depending on what was selected when creating the destination endpoint.

-- Set the value for Migrate Permissions For from "New Folders Only" to "New folders and existing folders".
+- Under Source/Destination, set the value for Migrate Permissions For from "New Folders Only" to "New folders and existing folders".
 See How do I migrate Public Folder permissions?

 - Set value for Licensing/Maximum licenses to consume per item per pass licensing count.
 Default = 1 allows up to 10GB to be migrated, each additional license migrates up to 10GB more.
 Example: If migrating all Public Folders and the total data size = 78GB, then increase this value to 8 (otherwise the migration will pause at 10GB).
 See How do I enable consumption of multiple licenses for a single item?